 Current research seems to strongly indicate that a cool room might be best for sleeping.
 In the words of sleep expert Adam Tishman:

-Especially in these cold winter months it is essential to keep yourself warm enough during the night.
+Especially in the upcoming cold winter months!
+It is essential to keep yourself warm enough during the night.
 Feeling too cold can not only prevent you from sleeping, but it can also give you a higher chance of catching the dreaded winter flu.

 Have you ever woken up covered in sweat and feeling like you might need to jump into an ice bath?
 I definitely have.